 While I am not a Saint, wait, scratch that: I am the FARTHEST thing from a Saint.
 However, Saint Anastasia is a phenomenal example of rejecting materialism in all its forms, whether in the form of a purse or an Empire and of keeping our eyes on the ultimate treasure: Heaven.

-- I can decide to appreciate material beauty without acquiring it.
+- Decide to appreciate material beauty without acquiring it.

-- I can think twice (at least) before making an impulse purchase.
+- Think twice (at least) before making an impulse purchase.

-- I can dedicate a more significant percentage of my budget to donations instead of shopping (for nonessentials).
+- Dedicate a more significant percentage of my budget to donations instead of shopping (for nonessentials).

-- I can reflect on the lives of the ascetic Saints whenever flashy, and bright advertisement tries to convince me that my life is not complete without (fill in the blanks).
+- Reflect on the lives of the ascetic Saints whenever flashy, and bright advertisement tries to convince me that my life is not complete without (fill in the blanks).